penafieljlm/inquisitor/README.md

 The source code for the Intelligence Database is stored in the `inquisitor/__init__.py` file.
 The actual name for the logical wrapper of the Intelligence Database is called `IntelligenceRepository`.

-You only need to call the `IntelligenceRepository.get_asset_string` function from asset classes as appending new assets onto the Intelligence Database is the responsibility of the `scan` module in the `inq.py` script.
+You only need to call the `IntelligenceRepository.get_asset_string` function from asset classes as appending new assets onto the Intelligence Database is the responsibility of the `scan` module in the `inq` script.
 You would mostly use this function to create instances of assets or retrieve them from the database if they exist.
 This function is important when returning assets from the `related` and `transform` functions of your asset classes as creating new asset objects is expensive since some of them use network resources during initialization.

 ```
 Function